platypusguy/jacobin/index.md

 The goal is to provide a more-than-minimal implementation of the JVM that can run most class files and JARs and deliver the same results as the OpenJDK-based JVMs (that is, the majority of JVM implementations today).
 A paramount consideration in the design and implementation of Jacobin is the codebase: making it cohesive and containing clear code.
 The former aspect distinguishes it from the OpenJDK implementations: those codebases are spread out across a vast set of different code repositories, some VM-exclusive, some from the compiler, some from other Java tools and resources--making it very difficult to navigate the codebase unless you already know what you're looking for and how it's been implemented.
 Because Jacobin is strictly a JVM, its code is smaller and tightly focused on Java program execution.
 An additional factor in reducing the size of the codebase is that Jacobin relies on Go's built-in memory management to perform garbage collection and so it contains no GC code, which is a substantial part of the OpenJDK implementations.

 Jacobin is heavily tested during development.
-As of May 2022, the testing code base is 2.1x the size of the production code.
-We're committed to increasing that ratio.
+As of August 2022, the testing code base is 2.21x the size of the production code.
+We're committed to increasing this ratio.
 When Jacobin advances some more, we intend to run the OpenJDK test suites against it.

 ### Current Status